CS180-spring/cs180-21-l/README.md

 to start the GUI
 ```
 cd GUI
-yarn run start
+yarn start
 ```
-to quit is the same as a Node.js enviroment: (Ctrl + C)
+to quit is the same as a Node.js enviroment: (Ctrl + C).
+If you want to edit the code in the gui, please refer to the README.md in the gui folder.